h8d13/Vase/.github/docs/hard_ware.md

 ```

 This runs the application on the Nvidia dGPU instead of the Intel iGPU, useful for power management and performance.

+---

+## System info:

+The easiet way if you are intrested in digging a bit deeper (and you should):

+`sudo dmidecode -t system`

+Can paste the model and manufacturer into a search engine.